German Blue Ram Cichlid (Mikrogeophagus ramirezi) Species Profile & Care Guide

 |GH||5 - 12|

-Origins of the German Blue Ram Cichlid
+Natural Habitat of the German Blue Ram Cichlid

 German Blue Rams are native to the Orinoco River basin, in Los llanos of Venezuela and Colombia, east of the Andes in north-western South America.
 They inhabit warm, slow-flowing water that can be anything from dark tea-colour stained from tannins to completely clear.
 Their habitats are usually covered in aquatic plants or submerged land vegetation.